We believe students will rise to a CHALLENGE.

-Students attend a weekly community day for thirty weeks where a parent-trained director facilitates the six seminars.
+Students attend a weekly community day for thirty weeks where a director facilitates the six seminars.
 Students work from a guide with assignments for each area of study.

 Although directors facilitate the weekly community time and lead class discussions, parents continue to be students’ primary teachers.